illinois-dap/DataAnalysisForPhysicistsFall23/_sources/intro.md

 ### Homework Assignments
 You will be assigned weekly homework assignments that will put into practice what you learned in lecture for the week.
-* You will work on the assignments both during the in-class session on Wednesdays and as homework.
+* You will work on the assignments both during the in-class session on Thursdays and as homework.
 * You will submit your __executed__ (i.e. with "RunAll") homework notebook via [Gradescope](https://www.gradescope.com).
 * Each assignment is due at the beginning of the next class unless otherwise noted.
 You may turn assignment in up to one week late for 50% credit (except that all assignments are strictly due the day before Reading Day).
 * Solutions to the homeworks will not be given.